 The FOMC, or Federal Open Market Committee, is a component of The Federal Reserve.
 The latter is the central bank of the United States.
 Most of us just call it The Fed.
 The FOMC is responsible for dictating the monetary policy of the Federal Reserve System and controls open market operations.
 Open market operations refer to when the FOMC buys or sells securities to speed or slow inflation.
 This helps them control economic growth.

-The FOMC’s functions and actions affect your day to day lives in many ways.
+The FOMC’s functions and actions affect your day-to-day lives in many ways.
 For one, the FOMC meeting largely dictates economic sentiment.
 At these FOMC meetings, the Fed always explains its actions based on economic performance.
 Primarily as it relates to inflation and unemployment.
 Second, the FOMC essentially stimulates or restricts economic growth and employment.

 If the Fed wants to stimulate the economy, promote inflation, and grow employment, the FOMC will increase the money supply.
 They do this by lowering the Fed interest rate and buying more treasuries.
 If the Fed wants to slow inflation, or if the economy is growing too fast and overheating, the FOMC will decrease the money supply.
 The way to do that is by hiking the Fed interest rate and selling more bonds.
-All these actions behind the scenes affect your day to day life.
+All these actions behind the scenes affect your day-to-day life.
 Probably life more than you realize.

-What is the Federal Open Market Committee (FOMC) and what does it do?
+What is the Federal Open Market Committee (FOMC), and what does it do?

-Essentially, the FOMC is the branch of the Federal Reserve responsible for overseeing the Fed’s open market operations.
+Essentially, the FOMC is the Federal Reserve branch responsible for overseeing the Fed’s open market operations.
 The FOMC basically dictates monetary policy.
 It determines when to have an expansionary or dovish monetary policy.
 Alternatively, it can also choose to have a contractionary or hawkish monetary policy.
 These key policy decisions all revolve around cutting or hiking the Fed interest rate.
 Said decisions are based on the growth of the United States money supply, inflation, long-term goals of price stability, and economic growth.

 Additionally, the FOMC oversees The Fed interest rate, otherwise known as the federal funds rate.
 This interest rate is the interest that banks charge each other for overnight loans.
-The FOMC also works in conjunction with the Federal Reserve Board of Governors to control the discount rate and reserve requirements.
+The FOMC also collaborates with the Federal Reserve Board of Governors to control the discount rate and reserve requirements.
 The discount rate refers to the percentage that the Fed charges member banks to borrow from its discount window.
 This is necessary for banks to maintain their cash reserve requirements.